George S. Benson: Missionary career

 Families that had joined the work in Canton included the Oldham, Davis, Whitfield, Leung, So, Ko, and Bernard families.
-Lowell Davis and Roy Whitfield had been in a missionary methods class at Harding that George taught winter 1931-1932 while on furlough.
+Lowell Davis and Roy Whitfield had been in a missionary methods class at Harding that George taught winter 1931–1932 while on furlough.
 When Benson received Armstrong's invitation to the Harding presidency in March 1936, he was inclined to turn it down.
 But as the now-experienced team contemplated the quantity of missionaries that would be needed to "take the Christian message to the other great cities of China", they urged him to accept this role where he could "influence the recruitment and preparation of future missionaries for China".

 After their first year in China, Sally wrote a short book, "Chats About China" to share their "first impressions" of the people in the "small part of South China" they had observed so the reader might "know something about the people on this side of the world" and "be interested in their soul salvation".

-Towards the end of his career, George wrote "Missionary Experiences".
-He discusses preparation and attitude for effectively sharing the Gospel, drawing on his and others' experiences in China, the Philippines, Korea, and Zambia as well as his "preparatory years" growing up in Oklahoma and in college.
+Towards the end of his career, Benson wrote "Missionary Experiences".
+He discusses preparation and attitude for effectively sharing the gospel, drawing on his and others' experiences in China, the Philippines, Korea, and Zambia as well as his "preparatory years" growing up in Oklahoma and in college.